knpuniversity/javascript/knpu/ep2-es6/object-literals-optional-args.md

 `weight` and "pounds".
 Head up top to try this: when we call `getTotalWeightString`, pass 500.

 Refresh!
 It works!
-WE see the 500+ at the bottom.
+We see the 500+ at the bottom.

 But what if I wanted to make this argument optional with a default value of 500?
 You *could* do this before in JavaScript, but it was ugly.
 Now, thanks to our new